Stability of AI Governance Systems: A Coupled Dynamics Model of Public Trust and Social Disruptions: Introduction

 \section{Introduction}

 Artificial intelligence is no longer confined to research laboratories; it is increasingly embedded in the fabric of public governance.
-From algorithmic resource allocation in healthcare and welfare services to automated decision-making in criminal justice and urban planning, AI systems now mediate high-stakes choices that directly affect citizens' lives \citep{Edelman2023TrustBarometer}.
-The legitimacy and sustainability of these deployments hinge on a single, fragile variable: public trust.
+From algorithmic resource allocation in healthcare and welfare services to automated decision-making in criminal justice and urban planning, AI systems now mediate high-stakes choices that directly affect citizens' lives \citep{Levy2021PublicSector,Bright2025GenAIPublicSector}.
+Public trust is one important condition shaping the legitimacy and sustainability of these deployments \citep{Gillespie2023TrustAI,Edelman2023TrustBarometer}.

-Yet public trust in AI-driven governance is not a passive quantity waiting to be measured---it is a dynamic, socially constructed state that co-evolves with the very controversies it generates.
-When an AI system is perceived as producing unfair resource allocations or exhibiting systematic bias, the resulting public backlash is not an isolated incident.
-Media coverage, social media amplification, and networked outrage create self-reinforcing cascades of controversy that compound over time.
-This bidirectional feedback loop---where declining trust fuels more controversy events, which in turn further erode trust---lies at the heart of governance instability in AI-mediated societies \citep{Slovic1993PerceivedRisk,Lee2004Trust}.
+Yet public trust in AI-driven governance is not a passive quantity waiting to be measured---it is a dynamic, socially constructed state that co-evolves with the controversies surrounding deployment.
+When an AI system is perceived as producing unfair resource allocations or exhibiting systematic bias, the resulting public backlash need not remain isolated.
+Media coverage, social amplification, and networked attention can create self-reinforcing cascades \citep{Kasperson1988SARF,Zhao2015SEISMIC}.
+Trust, moreover, is asymmetrically fragile---far easier to destroy than to rebuild \citep{Slovic1993PerceivedRisk}---and trust--reliance dynamics are well documented at the individual level \citep{Lee2004Trust}.
+We argue that coupling trust to perceived controversy creates a distinct dynamical question: under a specified architecture, do perturbations decay or grow?
+Normative frameworks identify fairness, transparency, and accountability as governance requirements \citep{Jobin2019GlobalLandscape,Floridi2018AI4People}; the cited frameworks do not themselves provide a recovery criterion for this coupled trust--controversy process.
+Our model addresses that narrower question without treating stability as a substitute for those requirements.

-Despite the growing urgency of this problem, the existing AI governance literature remains predominantly qualitative.
-Policy analyses and ethical frameworks offer normative guidance on algorithmic fairness, transparency, and accountability \citep{Jobin2019GlobalLandscape,Floridi2018AI4People}, but they lack the mathematical precision needed to answer a critical quantitative question: \emph{under what exact conditions does public trust in an AI governance system cross the tipping point from resilience to irreversible collapse?}
+A foundational modeling question is whether social-influence mechanisms developed for interpersonal settings remain useful first-order abstractions when the trustee is an AI system.
+Classical CASA research shows that people often respond socially to computers, while revisionist work documents medium-specific scripts and measurable differences from interpersonal trust \citep{Nass1994CASA,Gambino2020CASA}.
+Recent LLM experiments likewise show that anthropomorphic cues and uncertainty language affect perceived accuracy, trust, and reliance in context-dependent ways \citep{Cohn2024Anthropomorphism,Kim2024LLMUncertainty}.
+We therefore use \emph{social-update continuity} only as an explicit working hypothesis, not as a claim of substrate invariance or quantitative equivalence; Section~\ref{sec:scope} states its scope.